Launching dynamic pricing:

 To enlarge the image, click on it.

-• Unfortunately, it is a common situation when a small chain has no stores with perfectly similar dynamics.
+• Unfortunately, small chains often lack stores with perfectly similar dynamics.

-In such a case, the result of Step 1 is stores whose dynamics are somehow similar.
+In such cases, the outcome of Step 1 is to identify stores with somewhat similar dynamics.

 An example of the absence of perfectly similar stores.
 In the highlighted zones, the dynamics of all stores differ significantly.